xenia-e/capstone/README.md

 * We are also working on testing and training a neural network model.
 We are still in the process of execution here.

 **How are you training your model?**
-* X: Year, Reaction Time, Conditions, Country, Rank
+* X: Rank, Time, Reaction, Dry, Wet
-* y: World Record Acheived
+* y: Rank

 * After choosing our features, we have split to training and testing sets, then scaled the data for the model

 #### What is the model's accuracy?
-* Using the Balanced Random Forest Classifier, we received a balanced accuracy score of 1.0
+* Using the Balanced Random Forest Classifier, we received a balanced accuracy score of 0.125